xiaow6/DeepLearning.ai-Summary/3- Structuring Machine Learning Projects/Readme.md

      - If its not achieved you could try bigger dev. set...
   4. Performs well in real world.
      - If its not achieved you could try change dev. set, change cost function...
+- Andrew don't recommend early stopping, it's not a bad technique, but it doesn't have the orthogonalization effect like the above techniques, as it may affect the train and dev process.

 ### Single number evaluation metric

-- Its better and faster to set a single number evaluation metric for your project before you start it.
+- Its better and faster to set a single real number evaluation metric for your project before you start it.
 - Difference between precision and recall (in cat classification example):
   - Suppose we run the classifier on 10 images which are 5 cats and 5 non-cats.
 The classifier identifies that there are 4 cats, but it identified 1 wrong cat.
   - Confusion matrix: